i-doit/knowledge-base/docs/en/upgrades-and-migrations/update-guide-from-1.7.4-to-31.md

     Read the [Release Notes](../version-history/index.md) before you Update to a new Version

 !!! attention "Hotfix note"
     Please use Hotfixes exclusively with the specified version.
 Hotfixes will be included in newer versions so that a renewed installation is not necessary.
     Should you use an older i-doit version it is essential to make an update to the latest version first.
     If a Hotfix is required to update an older version, it can be found in the Hotfix subchapters here in the Knowledge Base.

-    As these are Hotfixes we recommend installing them only when the adjustments are necessary for a flawless operation of your installation or you are requested by the support team to use them.
+    As these are Hotfixes we recommend installing them only when the adjustments are necessary for a flawless operation of your installation or you are requested by the support team to use the.
 Please ensure that you made a [backup of i-doit](../maintenance-and-operation/backup-and-recovery/index.md) before you use any Hotfix.
     Please inform us about the use of Hotfixes, should you contact our support team afterwards.

 | <!-- -->                                    | <!-- -->                                                                 | <!-- -->                                                                 | <!-- -->                                                | <!-- -->                                               | <!-- -->                                               | <!-- -->                                               | <!-- -->                                               | <!-- -->                                      | <!-- -->                                      | <!-- -->                                         | <!-- -->                                         | <!-- -->                                         | <!-- -->                                                                | <!-- -->                                                    | <!-- -->                                                    | <!-- -->                                                      | <!-- -->                                                  | <!-- -->               | <!-- -->               | <!-- -->                       | <!-- -->              | <!-- -->              |